anovak57/GeoSearch/README.md

   To ensure idempotent operations, the API expects an `Idempotency-Key` header for specific endpoints.
 The value should be a unique combination of `lat:lang:query:radius` for the operation.

 ### Real-Time Notifications
   GeoSearch uses SignalR to send real-time updates for new search requests and results.
 Ensure your client subscribes to the `ReceiveSearchRequest` SignalR event.
-For testing purposes - a simple console application that subscribes to the `ReceiveSearchRequest` SignalR event
+For testing purposes - a simple console application that subscribes to the `ReceiveSearchRequest` SignalR event: https://github.com/anovak57/GeoSearchApiSubscriber

 ### Technologies Used
 - Framework: .NET 8